riot-ci/RIOT/examples/filesystem/README.md

 - `tee <file> <str>`: similarly to `tee` unix command, it writes `<str>` in `<file>`

-Apart from these commands, the default `vfs` commands can be used, for
+Besides of these commands, the default `vfs` commands can be used, for
 instance:

 - `vfs df`: shows all mountpoints and used/available file system space